 Captures: Ash’s Primeape – A rowdy Pokemon that Ash first met as a Mankey.
-Primeape is too uncontrollable for Ash to handle most of the time, so on the few times he considers using him, he usually opts against it.
+Primeape is too uncontrollable for Ash to handle most of the time.
+On the few occasions he considers using him, he usually opts against it.
 Don’t get attached to him.

-Plot: Ash contacts Professor Oak to show off his four badges, but is furious when Professor Oak is completely unimpressed by the news since Gary and the other Pallet trainers who started at the same time as Ash all have five badges and already went through Celadon City.
-Not only that but Oak also claims that Gary has caught 30 Pokemon so far, while Ash only has a grand total of six.
+Plot: Ash contacts Professor Oak to show off his four badges, but is furious when Oak is completely unimpressed by the news since Gary and the other Pallet Trainers who started at the same time as Ash all have five badges and already went through Celadon City.
+Not only that, but Oak also claims that Gary has caught 30 Pokemon so far, while Ash only has a grand total of six.

 Suddenly, a Mankey appears and wants one of Brock’s rice ba—donuts.
 He gives him one, and Ash tries to capture it without weakening it first.
 Mankey easily avoids capture by throwing the ‘donut’ at the Pokeball, capturing it instead.